Meet Nicola Adams - Strictly Come Dancing 2020 contestant in first same-sex pairing

 The former boxer will be stepping onto the dance floor this year.

-After swapping the boxing ring for the dance floor, Nicola Adams made her official Strictly Come Dancing debut alongside her professional partner Katya Jones during week one.

-She makes Strictly history as the first contestant to compete as part of a same-sex pairing.
+Their second performance comes after Nicola received huge praise from the judges, as she made Strictly history as part of the show’s first ever same sex pairing, with head judge Craig Revel Horwood saying he simply “adored it”.

+“They proved [their pairing] was absolute dynamite,” he said following the performance.
+“I absolutely adored that routine.
+What a fantastic, fantastic partnership.”

-Donning her dancing shoes alongside the rest of the Strictly Come Dancing line-up, Nicola impressed the judges with her Quickstep to Get Happy by Ella Fitzgerald, scoring 21 points.
+Donning her dancing shoes – and a glittery ensemble – the former boxer received huge praise as she danced the Quickstep to Get Happy by Ella Fitzgerald alongside Katya Jones.

+The pair received an impressive 21 points, placing them in joint third place on the Strictly Come Dancing leaderboard with Caroline Quentin and Johannes Radebe, and Ranvir Singh and Giovanni Pernice.

-And her dance partner Katya Jones says viewers won’t even question Strictly’s same-sex pairing.
+It comes after Katya Jones said viewers wouldn’t even question Strictly’s same-sex pairing.

-Nicole is up against The Wanted’s Max George against Jonathan Creek actress Caroline Quentin, former NFL star Jason Bell, Good Morning Britain’s Ranvir Singh and BBC Radio 1 DJ Clara Amfo.
+With her very high score, things are looking good for Nicola’s Strictly journey.
+But can she keep it up?
+Is what we want to know.

 Here’s everything you need to know about her.